 2nd Lt.
 Donald Ray Bertrand

 2nd Lt.
 Donald R. Bertrand was born in Roswell, New Mexico, on August 8, 1919.
-When he was two, his parents, Thomas Bertrand & Mary Pope-Bertrand, moved their family first to Estherville, Iowa, and then to Maywood, Illinois.
+When he was two, his parents, Thomas Bertrand & Mary Pope-Bertrand, moved their family first to Estherville, Iowa, and later to Maywood, Illinois.
 In Maywood, he, his brother, and two sisters were raised at 205 South 8th Avenue and attended Emerson Grade School.
-He graduated from Proviso Township High School in 1939 and worked as a receiving clerk at a paper good company.
+He graduated from Proviso Township High School in 1939 and worked as a receiving clerk at a paper goods company.

 Donald joined the 33rd Tank Company of the Illinois National Guard to fulfill his military obligation.
 On November 28, 1940, Donald left Maywood for Fort Knox, Kentucky, for training.
 At Fort Knox, Donald learned to operate the all the equipment used by the 192nd.
 He attended radio operators school and qualified as a radio man.

 When Headquarters Company was formed, in

 company as the technical sergeant in the

 1 to 30, the 192nd was sent to take part in

 members of the